Providing free legal information and representation to the low income community since 1969.

 A testator must have the mental capacity to make a will.
 This means the testator must understand:

-Beneficiaries and their spouses should not be witnesses to the will.
+Beneficiaries and their spouses should not be witnesses to the will; it could void their entitlement to gifts.
 Beneficiaries can either be specifically named in a will or become identifiable by the time of execution of a will.
 For example, a will could say, “I leave everything to my son, John.”
 John is a specifically named beneficiary and should not be a witness to the will.

 However, if only two (2) witnesses are required and a beneficiary signs the will as a third witness, his or her gift is still valid.
 Where no witnesses are required, as for holograph and soldier’s wills, a beneficiary may sign as a witness.